SpencerTower/as2/README.md

 Atlasphere is a viewing and authoring platform for writing per-location articles associated with a geoposition.
-It uses Google Maps (or Mapbox) for displaying the locations associated with writing posts, and leverages the [Elix](https://component.kitchen/elix) web components library for its user interface and overall architecture.
+It uses Google Maps (or Mapbox) for displaying the locations associated with writing posts.

 Atlasphere is implemented as a web application, with a PWA front-end and an API+database+AWS back-end.